AyyyStew/AzureHoneyPotLab/README.md

 Attack Trends

-Within 16 hours of deployment, the honeypot attracted hundreads of login attempts from multiple countries, including:
+Within 16 hours of deployment, the honeypot attracted hundreds of login attempts from multiple countries, including:

 - Egypt
 - Morroco